 Introduction to MD5 Algorithm

-MD5 message digest algorithm is the 5th version of the Message Digest Algorithm developed by Ron Rivest to produce 128 bit message digest.
-MD5 is quite fast than other versions of message digest which takes the plain text of 512 bit blocks which is further divided into 16 blocks, each of 32 bit and produces the 128 bit message digest which is a set of four blocks, each of 32 bits.
-MD5 produces the message digest through five steps i.e. padding, append length, divide input into 512 bit blocks, initialize chaining variables a process blocks and 4 rounds, uses different constant it in each iteration.
+MD5 message-digest algorithm is the 5th version of the Message-Digest Algorithm developed by Ron Rivest to produce a 128-bit message digest.
+MD5 is quite fast than other versions of the message digest, which takes the plain text of 512-bit blocks, which is further divided into 16 blocks, each of 32 bit and produces the 128-bit message digest, which is a set of four blocks, each of 32 bits.
+MD5 produces the message digest through five steps, i.e. padding, append length, dividing the input into 512-bit blocks, initialising chaining variables a process blocks and 4 rounds, and using different constant it in each iteration.

 Use of MD5 Algorithm

 It was developed with the main motive of security as it takes an input of any size and produces an output if a 128-bit hash value.
 To be considered cryptographically secure, MD5 should meet two requirements: